chandan-vijayadeva/python-video-converter-mp4/README.md

 FFmpeg is an open-source command-line tool for audio and video file processing.
 It comprises a suite of programs and libraries for decoding, encoding, streaming, filtering, and playing various multimedia formats.

+FFmpeg supports a variety of video codecs including MPEG-1, MPEG-2, VP8, and H.264, which is currently the most popular video codec.
+It offers high-quality and efficient compression.

+FFmpeg also supports several audio codecs, including MP3, AAC, and PCM.
+For the best audio quality, we need to use a lossless codec such as PCM.
+However, lossless codecs result in much larger file sizes.

 There are three ways to setup ffmpeg:

 Option 1: Installing FFmpeg on Mac via Homebrew